slopezpereyra/slopezpereyra.github.io/_posts/2025-03-19-JamesTruth.md

 with the collectivity of experience's demands (...)".

-There is a special kind of relativism here, one which is not only different from traditional epistemological relativism (truth does not truly exist independently from a subject's perspective) but which in fact contradicts it entirely.
+There is a special kind of relativism here, one which is not only different from traditional epistemological relativism (truth does not exist independently from a subject's perspective) but which in fact contradicts it entirely.
 It is of course conceivable that an idea $\lambda$ may be consistent and fruitful within the 'system' of person $A$ while being inconsistent or